chrispycodes35/portfolio-chris/README.md

 ## About

 Hi, I'm a Data Science & Cognitive Science student at UC Berkeley, expected to graduate in May 2026.
-I am eager to learn and grow.

 ## Technologies Used